TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 ------------------------

 The active core developer who gave an early +1 should try and go back to transform the +1 into a +2 after a second review came in, if applicable.
 Each newly pushed patch requires a complete new round of voting before it can be submitted.
 So everyone that reviewed once is invited to re-vote as soon as a new patch is pushed.
 Using Gerrit's Patch History feature allows to quickly see what has changed from the already reviewed patch to the new one.
-Consider this rules when comparing patches:
+Consider these rules when comparing patches:

 * If the patch was re-pushed due to the comments, check the diff between the versions of the patch.
 * If the patch needed to be rebased onto current master, the changeset might contain the changes due to rebasing.
 So better check the diff between base and most recent version in this case.